 8. The PLMN N3IWF sends out the IPSec protocol data, which will be routed to the SNPN UPF.

 9. The SNPN performs the network triggered service request procedure with the UE, i.e. page the UE if UE is in CM-IDLE state in the SNPN, or notify the UE over NAS if UE is in CM-CONNECTED state in the SNPN.

+Editor's note: How the IPSec data can reach the UE if the SNPN uses NAT and the NAT state has timed out in the SNPN's NAT is FFS.

 10. After the PDU session for delivering the IPSec protocol data has been established in the SNPN, the SNPN UPF forwards the IPSec protocol data to the UE via the PDU session in the SNPN.